 The CHU Teh-Chun Foundation was established in Geneva in 2017 by the CHU family.
-It is dedicated to the collection, exhibition, conservation and interpretation of CHU Teh-Chun's art and archives. https://chu-teh-chun.org/en/home
+It is dedicated to collecting, exhibiting, preserving and interpreting the art and archives of CHU Teh-Chun.

-The Chu Teh-Chun Foundation still has plans for a major retrospective exhibition of Chu Teh-Chun at the National Museum of China.
-This was planned for April 2020 and was to celebrate the 100th anniversary of the artist's birth.
+The Chu Teh-Chun Foundation is still planning a major retrospective exhibition of Chu Teh-Chun at the National Museum of China.
+This exhibition was planned for April 2020 and was to celebrate the 100th anniversary of the artist's birth.

-Chu Teh-Chun was born on 24 October 1920 in Baitou Zhen, Anhui province, China.
-In 1935, he entered the Hangzhou School of Fine Arts.
+Chu Teh-Chun was born on October 24, 1920 in Baitou Zhen, Anhui province, China.
+He entered the Hangzhou School of Fine Arts in 1935.
 He graduated in 1941.
-After working as a teacher in Nanjing, he moved to Taipei in 1949, where he was a university professor and taught Western painting until 1955.
-That same year he moved to France.
-He died on 26 March 2014 in Paris.
+After teaching in Nanjing, he moved to Taipei in 1949, where he became a university professor and taught Western painting until 1955.
+The same year he left to settle in France.
+He died on March 26, 2014 in Paris.

 "Chu Teh-Chun's works seem to combine the natural elements - air, water, earth, fire - and lead to a kind of cosmic naturalism," says Jean-Paul Desroches, heritage curator at the Musée Guimet.
 His inspirations are drawn from the older masters.
-"For example, Chu Teh Chun takes the luminosity of the Venetian artists and mixes it with the chromatic intensity of Goya's art.
+"For example, Chu Teh Chun takes the luminosity of the Venetian artists and mixes it with the chromatic intensity drawn from the art of Goya.
 His paintings are subtle and penetrating, they have an oriental poetic charm.

-In China, Chu Teh-Chun met artists such as Wu Guanzhong and Zao Wou-Ki who influenced him.
-His first solo exhibition took place in 1953, where he exhibited a number of landscapes he had painted in the Alishan Mountains.
+In China Chu Teh-Chun met artists like Wu Guanzhong and Zao Wou-Ki who influenced him.
+He had his first solo exhibition in 1953, where he exhibited a number of landscapes he had painted in the Alishan Mountains.

-On arriving in Paris in 1955, Chu Teh-Chun discovered the work of Nicolas de Staël, who also influenced him greatly and who led him from figurative painting to pure abstraction.
+Upon arriving in Paris in 1955, Chu Teh-Chun discovered the work of Nicolas de Staël, by whom he was also greatly influenced, and who led him from figurative painting to pure abstraction.
 The Chinese pictorial and spiritual traditions are nevertheless always present in Chu Teh-Chun's research.

+In 1976, Chu Teh-Chun returned to calligraphy, which he had practiced in his youth and which he would then carry out in parallel with his painting.
 In the 2000s, he became interested in ceramics and set up a project with the Manufacture nationale de Sèvres.
-He painted a series of 57 vases - from the collection "De Neige, d'Or et d'Azur" - over a period of two years, once again drawing inspiration from Chinese tradition.
-Chu Teh-Chun also painted a large work for the Shanghai Opera House in 2003, which is displayed in the lobby of the building.
+He painted a series of 57 vases - from the collection "De Neige, d'Or et d'Azur" - during two years for which he was once again inspired by the Chinese traditions.
+Chu Teh-Chun also painted a large work for the Shanghai Opera House in 2003, which is currently displayed in the lobby of the building.

-One of his most striking paintings remains "Peaceful Cartes" (1985) which takes up all the codes of Western painting, associated with a traditional Chinese painting technique.
+One of his most striking paintings remains "Peaceful Cards" (1985) which incorporates all the codes of Western painting, combined with a traditional Chinese painting technique.

-In June 2021, the Shang Xia House with the collaboration of the CHU Teh-Chun Foundation unveiled a new collection of accessories in limited series.
-Classics of the Shang Xia house, such as the Moon handbag "Lan Yue" or silk squares were interpreted by the master craftsmen, paying tribute to CHU Teh-Chun.
+In June 2021, Shang Xia House with the collaboration of the CHU Teh-Chun Foundation unveiled a limited edition collection of accessories.
+Shang Xia's classics, such as the "Lan Yue" moon handbag and silk squares, have been interpreted by master craftsmen, paying homage to CHU Teh-Chun

-Chu Teh-Chun has had nearly 450 exhibitions: 156 personal and 285 collective, in more than 24 countries.
-In 1987, the National Museum of History in Taipei organized a major retrospective exhibition for him, thirty-two years after his departure from the country.
+Chu Teh-Chun has had nearly 450 exhibitions: 156 solo and 285 group exhibitions in over 24 countries.
+In 1987, the National History Museum in Taipei organized for him a major retrospective exhibition, thirty-two years after he left the country.

-Alisan Fine Arts HK Presented its fifth exhibition of Chu Teh-Chun as part of the French May Arts Festival in Hong Kong, from May 13 to July 31, 2021.
+Alisan Fine Arts HK presented its fifth exhibition of Chu Teh-Chun's work at the French May Arts Festival in Hong Kong from May 13 to July 31, 2021.